Graphic and Digital Design

 Academic Admission

-In addition to the above all applicants are expected to submit a portfolio of art/design/multimedia, ideally in both electronic and physical form.
+Applicants are expected to submit a portfolio of art/design/multimedia work, ideally in both digital and physical form.

-Portfolios will be submitted by the applicant during an interview, which may be conducted online, scheduled by the University of Nicosia and will be assessed by the Department’s admissions panel.
-The interview takes the form of a discussion around the applicant’s range of skills and interests, focusing on the portfolio of work in graphic and/or multimedia design, the arts or related areas.
+The portfolio will be presented by the applicant during an interview, which may be conducted online and will be arranged by the University of Nicosia.
+The Department’s admissions panel will assess the portfolio.
+The interview will be a discussion about the applicant’s range of skills and interests, focusing on their graphic and/or multimedia design, arts, or related areas portfolio.

-The interview and portfolio review is a two-way process and assesses students’ skills and interests; students are given the opportunity to ask questions about the programme and the Department and to have a look at the facilities.
+The interview and portfolio review is a two-way process and assesses students’ skills and interests; students are given the opportunity to ask questions about the programme and the Department and to view the facilities.

 English Language Proficiency